-

 Course Overview

-It consists of both theoretical and clinical components.
 A blended learning approach is adopted in the delivery of this programme.
-Students are required to attend face to face workshops for an average of 12 days across the programme.
-Students are required to complete a minimum of 1,000 clinical hours before completing this programme.
+Students are required to attend face to face workshops for an average of 12 days during the academic year.
+As a Nursing and Midwifery Board of Ireland (NMBI) requirement students are required to complete a minimum of 500 clinical working hours caring for older persons in order to complete the programme.

 SPECIAL FEATURES

-The course has a clinical focus, offering opportunities to develop specialist skills.
+The course has a clinical focus, offering opportunities to develop specialist skills in gerontological nursing.
 The programme is offered through a blended learning format—a combination of online and face-to-face learning and teaching.
-Blended learning is an innovative and flexible approach to learning, supporting students to integrate working full-time with study.
+Blended learning is an innovative and flexible approach to learning, making it possible to combine working full-time with studying.
+This course is approved by The Nursing and Midwifery Board of Ireland.

 Applications and Selections